connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 The government follows sharia islamic law.
 It is ruled by religious leadership.
 ### Democratic Elements
 The aftermath of the 1979 revolution meant to combine democratic involvement with theocratic oversight.
 Iran has a few democratic elements.
 They have an elected president and parliament.
 However, they still have an unelected supreme leader
+### Religion
+The government follows sharia islamic law.
+It is ruled by religious leadership.
+### Democratic Elements

 ## Cleavages

 ### Religion